PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 terrain and building patterns.
 It fails with the previous shader and passes with this repair.
 Roof bead, runoff and surface-art tests also pass.
 In-game appearance and the specific reported orientation problem still need confirmation.

+## Continuous channel lighting and bead visibility (2026-09-20)

+Removed the effective fourth-power runoff brightness response that turned mild flow modulation into bright dashes and almost-dark gaps.
+Channels retain a steady lit contribution, with 8% shape modulation and a small additional lighting change.
+World-anchored channel hashes vary pulse speed, wavelength and phase.
+They no longer all share the same clock frequency.
+This is a lit-water approximation, not a new reflection ray-tracing pass.

+Roof beads retain their size but fade over 2–5 world units per pixel instead of 0.6–1.8.
+Their rounded shading now includes a broad lit response and a subtle dark body, so visibility does not depend entirely on a narrow directional glint.
+Existing building rivulets and terrain channels remain distinct; pond ripples and falling rain are unchanged.

+During rain, `/rainview scale` displays a checkerboard with four engine units per square along the selected world projection axes: cyan models, orange terrain.
+Squares can stretch along sloped surfaces because these are projected lengths, not geodesic surface distances. `/rainview beads` displays roof bead/wake coverage at 4x gain. `/rainview off` restores rendering.
+Both new views default to off and use the current weather; they do not force rain.

+Tests check continuous runoff coverage through a cycle, roof bead coverage at 0.6/1.2/2.0 units per pixel, and actual final surface composition with versus without beads on bright/dark backgrounds.
+Curved-surface and material tests pass.
+These synthetic GPU checks cannot establish a match to the concept render or replace in-game review.